rdalen/RasPi_Control-AscentRock_ClimbingWall/README.md

     - Bridge or replace the diode CR5 on the Control&Sensor board by a wire
     - Bridge pin 1 and pin 2 of the Safety sensors connector J7 on the Control&Sensor board.
 2. Power up the RasPi (it takes a few minutes to boot up).
 3. Connect the 220Vac mains to the ControlBox.
-If the pin 1 and pin 2 of the Safety sensor connector is correctly bridged the green LED DS3 will light up.
+    - If the pin 1 and pin 2 of the Safety sensor connector is correctly bridged the green LED DS3 will light up.
 So check this before continue.
 4. Try to operate the Incline en Speed motors by the Test Buttons on The Control&Sensor board
 5. Open in Windows the browser and open the Node-Red Dashboard `http://<ip-address>:1880/ui` to operate the Incline en Speed motors on screen

-## Disclaimer
+## Safety & Disclaimer
-The owner of this repository disclaims any responsible for damage, harm or injuries made by using the information on this repository.\
+The maintainers of this repository disclaims any responsible for damage, harm or injuries made by using the information on this repository.

 Use at your own risks.
+For more information we kindly refer you to attached [LICENSE.md](LICENSE.md).

+- Do not modify the original boards in any way if you do not understand the end goal or original purpose of the components
+- Do not override any safety mechanisms
+- Do not allow for external network access: provide proper network security to ensure no unwanted commands are sent to the Climbing Wall